Hopper262/classic-mac-utils/README.md

 ### Macbinary.pm

 I found some serious problems with Mac::Macbinary 0.07.
 In particular, it doesn't handle files that lack a data fork, such as the vast majority of classic Mac applications.

+### nfnt2txt.pl, faux_bold.pl, faux_italic.pl

+The first script converts an 'NFNT' or 'FONT' resource, as unpacked by extract_rsrc.pl, into a machine-readable (and somewhat human-readable) text file.
+The latter two scripts take a font in that text format and produce a bold or italic font using the same technique as the classic Mac toolbox.

 ### font_ids.txt